jefmeijvis/old.jefmeijvis.com/content/009-building-the-blog.md

 I moved on to storing my content in +page.svelte files in the routes folder.
 I also kept track of all posts and their metadata in a separate JSON file.
 This meant that I had to keep two systems in sync, and while this isn't really complex, it's just anoying.
-This gave me great flexibility, as each page was fully customisable and could have a vastly diffent look, feel, or even embed other svelte components in it.
+Storing each blogpost as a sveltekit page gave me great flexibility, as each page was fully customisable and could have a vastly diffent look, feel, or even embed other svelte components in it.
 However, this also meant that I had to keep maintaining all these things.
 A more general solution that would also work outside of my own environment was needed.

-That's when I switched over the markdown files.
-The [content](https://github.com/jefmeijvis/www.jefmeijvis.com/tree/main/content) folder of my repository now contains a bunch of markdown files.
+That's when I switched over to markdown files.
+The [content](https://github.com/jefmeijvis/www.jefmeijvis.com/tree/main/content) folder of my repository now contains a bunch of markdown files which get transformed to html.

 The filename dictates the route that will be used under the /blog directory.
 So a file called *001-my-first-post.md* will result in a blogpost that can be read at /blog/001-my-first-post.